-It’s Monday morning at 10:30am.
+It’s Monday morning at 10:30 a.m.
 Jon, CTO of Acme Co., has a decision to make.
 He’s having trouble scaling his Ruby on Rails application and is considering migrating to Python.
 In fact, he’s had this issue weighing on him for over a month now.
 He knows he can’t put off the decision any longer.
 His team is looking to him to make the call.
 He’s gathered input and weighed options.
-Yet, he fears he doesn’t fully have all information he needs to make a decision.
+Yet he fears he doesn’t have all the information he needs to make a decision.
 What should he do?

-The truth is: In order to be a successful CTO, Jon needs to get good at making high quality decisions quickly.
-To learn how you can make high quality decisions quickly, and to get key insights into 7 habits of highly successful CTOs, read on.
+The truth is, in order to be a successful CTO, Jon needs to get good at making high-quality decisions quickly.
+To learn how to resolve such questions fast, and to get key insights into seven habits of highly successful CTOs, read on.

-The 7 Habits of a Highly Successful CTO
+The seven habits of a highly successful CTO

 Use the links below to jump to specific sections of the post.